 There’s a growing trend among young adults in the UK – these days, it’s cool not to drink.
 But with a lack of alcoholic alternatives, choices are limited.
-Margot Knight learns how ZEO and Thor Drinks are taking advantageTHOR_image_sml“ I love to sit in restaurants and pubs – who doesn’t? – but I love to watch consumers’ behaviour, and I can absolutely tell you who’s driving from their body language when they walk into that pub or restaurant, just from what happens to their shoulders; when the waiter or waitress arrives at their table and you can see shoulders up of the person who’s not driving, and typically shoulders and menu down of the person who is driving.
+Margot Knight learns how ZEO and Thor Drinks are taking advantage“ I love to sit in restaurants and pubs – who doesn’t? – but I love to watch consumers’ behaviour, and I can absolutely tell you who’s driving from their body language when they walk into that pub or restaurant, just from what happens to their shoulders; when the waiter or waitress arrives at their table and you can see shoulders up of the person who’s not driving, and typically shoulders and menu down of the person who is driving.
 Because it’s that good old question of [sighs] ‘what soft drinks have you got?’”

 So says Martin Hall, CEO of young brand ZEO, describing a particular situation where he believes his brand ZEO can fill the gap.